Sumildholakiya/EduTrack/README.md

 A comprehensive **Exploratory Data Analysis (EDA)** project analyzing student behavior, lifestyle factors, and their impact on academic performance.
 This project uses Python data science tools to uncover patterns and insights from 5,000+ student records.

+## 👤 Developer

+**Sumil Dholakiya**

+For questions, feedback, or support regarding this hotel management system, please feel free to reach out.
 ---

 ## 📋 Table of Contents